 Although only a minor character in the overall "Titanic" movie, the Irish boy was an extremely memorable role

-Fortunately, then a five-year-old and now 25 years old, Thompson himself doesn’t remember much about making the scene or any of those heart-wrenching questions he asked his co-stars.
+Fortunately, then a five-year-old, Thompson himself doesn’t remember much about making the scene or any of those heart-wrenching questions he asked his co-stars.